Bible John: Helen Puttock

-On 31 October 1969, a man walking his dog discovered the body of 29-year-old Helen Puttock behind a tenement in the Scotstoun district of Glasgow.
+On 31 October 1969 a man walking his dog discovered the body of 29-year-old Helen Puttock behind a tenement in the Scotstoun district.
 Her body was found beside a drainpipe in the back garden of her Earl Street flat.
 She had been stripped partially naked, extensively beaten about the face before being raped, then strangled to death with one of her own stockings.
-The contents of her handbag had been scattered close to her body, although the handbag itself was missing from the crime scene.
+The contents of her handbag had been scattered close to her body; the handbag itself was missing from the crime scene.
 Grass and weed stains upon the soles of Puttock's feet and shoes indicated that she had engaged in a ferocious struggle with her killer.
-She had evidently at one point attempted to scale a nearby railway embankment.
-Her body also bore a deep bite mark on her upper right thigh.
+She had evidently, at one point, attempted to scale a nearby railway embankment.
+Her body also bore a deep bite mark on her wrist.
 As had been the case with the two previous victims, Helen had been menstruating at the time of her murder.
-Her murderer had placed her sanitary towel beneath her left arm.
+Her murderer had placed her sanitary towel beneath her left armpit.

-The evening prior to the murder, Puttock and her sister, Jean Langford, had been to the Barrowland Ballroom, where both had become acquainted with two men, both named John.
-One of these individuals had said he worked as a slater and resided in Castlemilk, while the other individual had been a well-spoken man who did not disclose where he actually lived.
-After being in the company of these two individuals for more than an hour, all four left the Barrowland to head home.
+The evening prior to the murder, Puttock and her sister Jean Langford had been to the Barrowland Ballroom, where both had become acquainted with two men, both named John.
+One of them had said he worked as a slater and resided in the Castlemilk district, while the other had been a well-spoken man who did not disclose where he lived.
+After being in the company of these two men for more than an hour, all four left the Barrowland to head home.
 The man named John who had been Jean's dance partner walked to George Square to board a bus, while Langford, Puttock, and the man who had been Puttock's dance partner hailed a taxi.
-The trio set off from Glasgow Cross, making a 20-minute westward journey toward Langford's Knightswood home.
-During the trio's conversation in the cab, most of the crucial information pertaining to the killer's psychological profile became apparent.
-Upon arrival at her home, Langford exited the cab leaving Puttock and her dance partner still inside.
-The cab then continued towards Puttock's home in Scotstoun.
+The trio set off from Glasgow Cross, making a 20-minute westwards journey towards Langford's home in Knightswood.
+During the trio's conversation in the cab, most of the crucial information pertaining to Bible John's psychological profile became apparent.

-Langford later informed detectives that her sister's companion had been a teetotal individual who repeatedly quoted from the Old Testament stories of Moses during the time she and her sister had conversed with him in the taxi.
-He had also referred to the Barrowland as an "adulterous den of iniquity", and of his disapproval of married women visiting the premises as the quartet had retrieved their coats at the end of the evening.
-She had exited the taxi at Kelso Street, before seeing the vehicle turn towards Earl Street.